Bible Literacy F-6

 Unit Description

-In Unit One, students will develop their knowledge and understanding of God’s chosen messengers in the Old Testament.
+In unit one, students will develop their knowledge and understanding of God’s chosen messengers in the Old Testament.
 Starting with Jonah and Psalm 103, students will explore how God cares about all people, offering them forgiveness, as well as highlighting the importance of obedience to Him.
 The Call of Samuel reinforces this, as students learn how Samuel followed God’s leading, even when it was difficult.
 The final four lessons of Unit One let students explore the life of Elijah, showing how God leads and provides, answers prayer and enables His people to do His work.
 Students will learn about the historical context of each story.

 Students will explore Christians from various countries, discovering diverse cultures and languages.
 Using a globe or map, they will locate each country featured in the lessons, fostering a sense of global community.
 They will learn about different people and countries, appreciate beautiful artwork depicting the Christian faith from around the world, and hear key Bible verses read in various languages.
 This exploration deepens their understanding of the rich diversity within the global Christian community and nurtures a compassionate and positive attitude toward others.